 - Receiving the 5G ProSe Policy from 5GC over N1 reference point.

-- Configuration of parameters for 5G ProSe Direct Discovery and 5G ProSe Direct Communication (e.g., including IP addresses, ProSe Layer-2 Group IDs, see clause 5.1).
+- Configuration of parameters for 5G ProSe Direct Discovery, 5G ProSe Direct Communication and 5G ProSe UE-to-Network Relay (e.g., including IP addresses, ProSe Layer-2 Group IDs, see clause 5.1).
 These parameters can be pre-configured in the UE, or, if in coverage, provisioned or updated by signalling over the N1 reference point from the PCF in the HPLMN or over PC1 reference point from the ProSe Application Server.

 - Reporting the following capabilities to 5GC over the N1 reference point: